8th Safety and Cultural Heritage Summit

 Co-presentations by IH/Safety and Conservation/Collection Care Professionals

-The Potomac Section of the American Industrial Hygiene Association, the Washington Conservation Guild, the Smithsonian Institution’s Office of Safety, Health and Environmental Management and the Smithsonian National Collections Program will once again collaborate with the Lunder Conservation Center to host a Professional Development Seminar with the theme of Control of Health and Safety Hazards in Museums, Historic Sites, Conservation Treatment and Collection Care.
+The Potomac Local Section of the American Industrial Hygiene Association, the Washington Conservation Guild, the Smithsonian Institution’s Office of Safety, Health and Environmental Management and the Smithsonian National Collections Program will once again collaborate with the Lunder Conservation Center to host a Professional Development Seminar with the theme of Control of Health and Safety Hazards in Museums, Historic Sites, Conservation Treatment and Collection Care.

-Smithsonian American Art Museum (SAAM)
+Location: Smithsonian American Art Museum (SAAM)

 G and 8th Streets, NW, Washington DC

-- In-person – $60 (Includes lunch and tour)
+- In-Person Conference only - $40 (includes lunch and Art Gallery tour)

-- Virtual – $30
+- Virtual Conference - $20

-Register by October 17, 2023 – NO ON-SITE REGISTRATION
+Register for In-Person (workshop and/or conference) by October 16, 2025 – NO ON-SITE REGISTRATION

 Questions?
 Email SafetyCulturalHeritageSummit@si.edu